lf-edge/eve/docs/README.md

 bootloader to figure out an active partition (either on IMGA or IMGB) and do all the necessary steps to boot EVE residing in an active partition.

-Because of how heterogenous all these initial boot environments are, EVE uses a number of techniques to maintain a single image that can be booted in a variety of different scenarios.
+Because of how heterogeneous all these initial boot environments are, EVE uses a number of techniques to maintain a single image that can be booted in a variety of different scenarios.
 You can read about this in greater details in the [booting EVE](BOOTING.md) section of our docs.